vilia-fr/jiractor/README.md

 # Jiractor is a JIRA extractor

-A simple command-line tool to extract the result of a JQL query in simple human-readable JSON with history and links.
+A simple command-line tool to extract all JIRA issues for a given project in simple human-readable JSON with history and links.

 ## Installation